Kong/cloud-migration-journey/docs/explore/phase1.md

 2. Navigate into the `Migration Journey` Collection &#8594; Open `Phase 1 - OnPrem` subfolder

-3. For each request hit `Send`, you will be prompted to copy in the Runtime Instance IP (you can get this from the `~/.kmj/demo_facts.json` file, and will be the monolith's IP address).
+3. For each request hit `Send`.
+You will be prompted to enter in the Runtime Instance IP address (you can get this from the `~/.kmj/demo_facts.json` file, and will be the IP address corresponding to the `ssh_runtime_instance` command).

 **Disputes Validation**